 - Maxim, good afternoon.
 I would like to start our interview with a question that has become traditional in this rubric.
 How did it all begin for you?
-How and when did you decide that you will be engaged in tattooing?
+How and when did you decide that you would be engaged in tattooing?

 - Hi!
 How did it start?
 At the age of 16, I decided to get myself a tattoo.
-Of course, we did this with the usual sewing needle and ink and nothing good came of it (laughs).
+Of course, we did this with the usual sewing needle and ink, and nothing good came of it (laughs).
 After that, I decided to try to figure it all out by myself.
 Now I'm 29 years old, and I have been professionally tattooing for more than 10 years.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- So, did you immediately decide to be a tattoo artist and did not try any other profession?
+- So, did you immediately decide to be a tattoo artist and not try any other profession?

 - Do you remember your first customer?